On the Efficiency of Entropic Regularized Algorithms for Optimal Transport: Experiments

-\paragraph{Experimental results:} Figure~\ref{fig:synthetic} summarizes the experimental results on synthetic images.
-The images in the first row show the comparative performance of the Sinkhorn and Greenkhorn algorithms in terms of the iteration counts.
-In the leftmost image, the comparison uses distance to transportation polytope $d(X)$ where $X$ are returned by Sinkhorn and Greenkhorn algorithms.
-In the middle image, the maximum, median and minimum values of the competitive ratios on 10 images are utilized for the comparison.
-In the rightmost image, we vary the regularization parameter $\eta \in \{1, 10, 100\}$ with these algorithms and using the value of the unregularized optimal transport problem as the baseline.
-Similarly, the other rows of images present comparative results for APDAGD v.s.
-APDAMD, Sinkhorn v.s.
-Randkhorn, and Greenkhorn v.s.
-Gandkhorn.

-We observe that (i) the Greenkhorn algorithm performs better than the Sinkhorn algorithm in terms of iteration numbers, illustrating the improvement achieved by using \textit{greedy coordinate descent}; (ii) the APDAMD algorithm with $\delta = n$ and $\phi=(1/2n)\|\cdot\|^2$ is not faster but more robust than the APDAGD algorithm, illustrating the advantage of using \textit{mirror descent} and line search with $\|\cdot\|_\infty$; (iii) the Randkhorn and Gandkhorn algorithms perform better than the Sinkhorn and Greenkhorn algorithms in terms of iteration numbers, illustrating the improvement achieved by using \textit{estimated sequence} and \textit{monotone search}.
+Figure~\ref{fig:synthetic} summarizes the experimental results.
+The images in the first row show the comparative performance of Sinkhorn and Greenkhorn in terms of the row/column updates.
+In the leftmost image, the comparison uses distance to transportation polytope $d(\mathcal{A})$ where $\mathcal{A}$ is either Sinkhorn or Greenkhorn.
+In the middle image, the maximum, median and minimum values of the competitive ratios $\log(d(\mathcal{A}_1)/d(\mathcal{A}_2))$ on 10 images are utilized for the comparison where $\mathcal{A}_{1}$ is Sinkhorn and $\mathcal{A}_{2}$ is Greenkhorn.
+In the rightmost image, we vary the regularization parameter $\eta \in \{1, \frac{1}{5}, \frac{1}{9}\}$ with these algorithms and using the value of the unregularized OT problem as the baseline.
+The other rows of images present comparative results for APDAGD v.s.
+APDAMD and Sinkhorn v.s. accelerated Sinkhorn.
+We find that (i) Greenkhorn outperforms Sinkhorn in terms of row/column updates, illustrating the improvement from \textit{greedy coordinate descent}; (ii) APDAMD with $\delta = n$ and $\phi=(1/2n)\|\cdot\|^2$ is more robust than APDAGD, illustrating the advantage of using \textit{mirror descent} and line search with $\|\cdot\|_\infty$; (iii) accelerated Sinkhorn outperforms Sinkhorn in terms of row/column updates, illustrating the improvement from \textit{estimated sequence} and \textit{monotone search}.